Keeping In Touch With N.U.in Students

 We know that keeping in touch with family and friends back home can be challenging during your time abroad.
 Past N.U.in students have found it helpful to set up a schedule for calling home, as having a set time can make time differences much easier to handle.
 Students and families might also consider a variety of technologies to keep in touch.
 For example, the instant messaging service WhatsApp also allows voice chat, and the voice-over-IP (VOIP) programs Skype and Facetime use an Internet connection to talk for free.

 We encourage past, current, and prospective students and families to follow us on our social media accounts for updates and inside glimpses into the lives of N.U.in students.
 Like our Facebook page, follow us on Instagram, and follow us on Twitter to keep up to date with all N.U.in Program news and happenings.

-For safety reasons and for ease of communication, N.U.in students are required to have a working cell phone with a local number for use in their host countries for the duration of their time abroad.
+For safety reasons and for ease of communication, N.U.in students are required to have a working cell phone for use in their host countries for the duration of their time abroad.
 Phones must be acquired and working (calls, texting and data required) within a week of arriving on-site.
 Students should research the mobile phone options available to them prior to arriving abroad.
-If students choose to arrange an international plan with their current cell phone number, they will still be required to obtain an additional phone on-site with a local number.
 Students typically have a chance to learn more about phone plans and purchase a phone during on-site orientation.

 Visiting Students Abroad

 Parents are welcome to visit their students while they are abroad.
 While you may be eager to arrange travel plans as soon as possible, we recommend that parents arrange their visit once students receive their course schedules to avoid any conflicts.
-You may plan a visit during the mid-semester break, as students will not have any academic engagements at that time.
+You may plan a visit during a mid-semester break or local holiday weekend as students may not have any academic engagements at that time.
 See location specific “Important Dates” page for details.